The64thGamer/cheeseepedia/content/wiki/september-2004.md

 ## Trivia:

 - The show logos are reused from September 2000.
 - This show features countdowns which use footage or intermissions from previous shows.
-Interestingly enough, the first, fifth and sixth countdowns have their original show audio.
+The first, fifth and sixth countdowns have their original show audio.
 Since those three songs are from 1992-1993 shows, the character voices from that time can be heard.
 - The footage for 'Born to Be Wild' is reused from 'Living in America' from September 2002.
 - 'Go to Chuck E. Cheese' is reused from April 2002.
 - Clowns Making a Sandwich (reused from August 1999) has added background music for this show.